 Dry Eye and Blepharitis Treatments

-BlephEx is a painless in-office treatment that uses a unique, micro-sponge tool with a microsponge to gently and precisely remove debris and exfoliate your eyelid, effectively providing relief from blepharitis and Demodex.
+BlephEx is a painless in-office treatment that uses a unique micro-sponge tool to gently and precisely remove debris and exfoliate your eyelid, effectively providing relief from blepharitis and Demodex.
 BlephEx treatment will reduce or alleviate your chronic and debilitating symptoms.
 By eliminating the inflammatory etiology of dry eye disease and blepharitis, the overall health of the eyelid is improved.
 You can then begin producing more of your own natural tears and enjoy significant relief from the chronic and irritating symptoms associated with dry eye disease and blepharitis.

 One of our latest treatments for Dry Eye Syndrome.
 We use a special tool that gently heats your eyelids, releasing dried or viscous tears and improving your meibomian glands for healthier tears and rapid relief.
 Click here to see MiBoFlo in action!